Sleep on it: how sleep helps build resilience

 Sleep is the cornerstone of health.
 It allows us to regenerate both physically and mentally, yet most of us don’t get nearly enough of it.

-In a recent article, leading neuroscientist and ‘sleep expert’ Professor Matthew Walker said that we’re experiencing a ‘catastrophic global sleep epidemic’.
+According to leading neuroscientist and ‘sleep expert’ Professor Matthew Walker, we’re experiencing a ‘catastrophic global sleep epidemic’.

-In another article, Walker says that ‘human beings are the only species that deliberately deprive themselves of sleep for no apparent gain … Many people walk through their lives in an underslept state, not realising it.’
+Walker also says that ‘human beings are the only species that deliberately deprive themselves of sleep for no apparent gain … Many people walk through their lives in an underslept state, not realising it.’

 Why is sleep so important?

-Walker runs one of the world’s leading sleep labs at the University of California, Berkeley and, in a new book, explores the transformative power of sleep to change our lives.
+Walker runs one of the world’s leading sleep labs at the University of California, Berkeley and, in a recent book, explores the transformative power of sleep to change our lives.

 Among his findings, Walker summarises what we now know about sleep, including: